ZeroSCROLLS: A Zero-Shot Benchmark for Long Text Understanding: Evaluating State-of-the-Art LLMs

 \paragraph{Task-Specific Models} To compare general-purpose LLMs (zero-shot) to task-specific models (fine-tuned), we use predictions by \textbf{CoLT5-xl} \citep{ainslie2023colt5}, a transformer allocating more resources to important tokens, with a maximum input length of 16,384 tokens and is the current state of the art on \scrolls{}.

 \paragraph{Naive Baselines} We implement simple baselines for all tasks.
 For GovReport, SummScreenFD, QMSum, SQuALITY and NarrativeQA, we select random spans from the input document of 500, 200, 50, 120 and 4 words respectively.
-For Qasper, we randomly decide whether to answer one of its fixed choices (``Yes'', ``No'', ``Unanswerable'') or choose a random span of 15 words.
+For Qasper, we randomly decide whether to use one of its fixed choices (``Yes'', ``No'', ``Unanswerable'') or choose a random span of 15 words.
 For MuSiQue, we use ``Unanswerable'' for every instance.
-For QuALITY, we randomly select an option from A, B, C, or D. For SpaceDigest we always return 50\%, and for \booksumsort{} we return the trivial permutation ``$1, 2, 3,..., n$.''
+For QuALITY, we randomly select an option from A, B, C, or D. For SpaceDigest we always use 50\%, and for \booksumsort{} we use the trivial permutation ``$1, 2, 3,..., n$.''

 \paragraph{Human Performance} We provide human performance figures for 6 of the 10 tasks.
 For SQuALITY, \citet{wang-etal-2022-squality} estimate human performance by comparing one reference against the other three.
 Similarly, for Qasper and NarrativeQA, we calculate inter-annotator F1 on the \zs{} subsets.
 We use the human scores reported by \citet{pang-etal-2022-quality} on the full QuALITY test set, while for MuSiQue, we combine statistics on answerable and non-answerable sets from \citet{trivedi-etal-2022-musique}.
 For SpaceDigest, we use our own human annotations (\cref{sec:aggregation}) to estimate exponential similarity over 50 reviews.